WeizmannVision/SelfSuperReconst/README.md

 cd SelfSuperReconst
 conda env create --name <envname> --file=env.yml conda activate <envname>
+pip install -e .
 ```

-### Additional repo dependencies
-This repo uses two additional repos: (i) [MiDaS Monocular Depth Estimation](https://github.com/isl-org/MiDaS/releases/tag/v1), and (ii) [Perceptual Similarity Metric](https://github.com/richzhang/PerceptualSimilarity).
-Clone these repos and place under the parent folder of this repo.
-Imports to code from there are made accordingly.
-You can dismiss this step depending on your needs: (i) MiDaS is dynamically used to estimate depth from RGB data on-the-fly either as part of inference or reconstruction criterion (`midas_loss`) -- but not necessarily, depending on your decoder training configuration. (ii) lpips is used to evaluate RGB reconstructions.
-If any of these is not required just comment out imports/relevant code parts.

 ###  Data
-This code requires all necessary data to be placed/linked under `data` folder in the structure below. *For completeness and ease of demo only*, we provide these for **download from [HERE](https://github.com/WeizmannVision/SelfSuperReconst/releases).** \
+This code requires all necessary data to be placed/linked under `data` folder in the structure below. \
-**Please refer to the original datasets behind these derivatives alongside their proper citation ([fMRI on ImageNet](https://openneuro.org/datasets/ds001246/versions/1.0.1), [ILSVRC](https://image-net.org/challenges/LSVRC/index.php)).** \
-In addition, the original MiDaS depth estimation models ([model-f6b98070.pt](https://github.com/intel-isl/MiDaS/releases/download/v2_1/model-f6b98070.pt)
-and [model-small-70d6b9c8.pt](https://github.com/intel-isl/MiDaS/releases/download/v2_1/model-small-70d6b9c8.pt)) should be downloaded from the [MiDaS original repo](https://github.com/isl-org/MiDaS/releases/tag/v1) and placed under `data`. \
+*For completeness and ease of demo*, we release the data **download from [HERE](https://github.com/WeizmannVision/SelfSuperReconst/releases).** \
 **For convenience the following script sets up all data automatically (takes some time to download):**
 ```
 cd SelfSuperReconst